bakpakin/ats-lua/README.md

 contains code written in a small subset of C) and then use atscc2lua to transpile foo_dats.c into foo_dats.lua that contains Lua code corresponding to the ATS program in foo.dats.

+## atscc2lua

+The code for atscc2lua stays in the DATS directory:

+atscc2lua_main.dats // For command-line support
+atscc2lua_emit.dats // For stuff common to atsccomp atscc2lua_emit2.dats // For stuff specific to atscc2lua